 Imagine yourself gazing out at the turquoise waters of the Pacific, the salty breeze carrying the scent of exotic flowers.
 Turn around, and you're greeted by lush rainforests teeming with vibrant life.
 Is this paradise nestled in Central or South America?
 The answer, surprisingly, isn’t as straightforward as you might think.

 Costa Rica, renowned for its breathtaking biodiversity, eco-tourism, and pura vida lifestyle, occupies a unique geographical position.
-While frequently associated with one continent, its location is more nuanced, sparking debate and requiring a deeper understanding of the region's geopolitical and geological context.
+Also, while frequently associated with one continent, its location is more nuanced, sparking debate and requiring a deeper understanding of the region's geopolitical and geological context.
 Let's embark on a journey to uncover the truth behind Costa Rica's continental identity.

 Main Subheading

 From a purely geographic standpoint, the Isthmus of Panama, connecting North and South America, serves as a natural land bridge.
 This makes it seem simple to categorize countries based on their location north or south of Panama.
-However, the separation isn't just about physical landmass.
+That said, the separation isn't just about physical landmass.
 Political, cultural, and historical factors also play significant roles in how continents are defined.
 The cultural ties of Central America, including Costa Rica, are interwoven with both North and South American influences, further blurring the lines.

 Comprehensive Overview